jingyaogong/minimind/README_en.md

 python train_dpo.py
 ```

-> After training, model weight files are saved by default every `100 steps` as: `rlhf_*.pth` (where * is the model's specific dimension, new files overwrite old ones on each save)
+> After training, model weight files are saved by default every `100 steps` as: `dpo_*.pth` (where * is the model's specific dimension, new files overwrite old ones on each save)

 ### **7. Reinforcement Learning from AI Feedback (RLAIF)**